dmquan1105/travel_chatbot/README.md

 pip install langchain-community faiss-cpu
 ```

-If you have gpu: replace cpu with gpu.
+If you have a GPU, replace faiss-cpu with faiss-gpu.

 ## Setup environment: